GreenPlanck/Cosmology2024Spring/Sampler/readme.md

 ## toy model
 We test with a toy model
 $$y=mx$$
-while our obersvation data is contained by noise.
+while our obersvation data is contained by noise.$$
-$$
 \hat y=mx+N
 $$
 The noise follows a normal distribution with a known variance;